rtyler/brokenco.de/_posts/2018-08-30-cd-for-the-jenkins-project.md

 analytics.
 Nothing.
 The _only_ two ways that a Jenkins contributor will ever learn about a bug in their plugin or core is if:

-1. The see it themselves.
+1. They see it themselves.
 1. A user actually takes the time to manually report it.

 Regrettably, this is also the case for tons of free and open source software,